-Unusually cold weather on that morning was blamed for the disaster.
+Unusually cold weather on that morning was blamed for the explosion.
 The cold temperatures caused the failure of two rubber O-rings that sealed the joints between the sections of the rocket booster.

 The crew member who received a lot of attention was Christa McAuliffe, a 37-year-old New Hampshire teacher.
 She got a seat on the shuttle through NASA’s Teacher In Space program.

 His achievements weren’t easy considering the fact that he grew up in an era when all the odds against Black excellence were even higher than they are today.

 The South Carolina native was born Oct.
 21, 1950, in Lake City, about 80 miles east of Columbia, to an auto mechanic father and a mother who was a school teacher, according to the Greensboro News & Record.

 The child prodigy started reading at age three and entered the second grade two years later.
 As a youngster, he refused to allow Jim Crow restrictions to limit his thirst for knowledge.
 His older brother, Carl McNair, recalled an incident in which 9-year-old Ronald defied the ban on African-Americans borrowing books from the local public library.